mantidproject/dockerfiles/Linux/jenkins-node/readme.md

 If in doubt choose the latest non-gui Ubuntu version.
 When selecting the resources for the machine we suggest at least 8 cores, 32GB RAM and 150GB disk.
+When creating several VMs with the 'Count' option please note that the internal VM names always start with 1, even when the image names end on a higher number.

 The person creating the cloud environment should have the same key as one listed in the [ansible scripts](./ansible/group_vars/all/users.yml).